subpage flowers image

 • Library Quad (at the steps)

-Coffee/pastries served 9 a.m.–1 p.m. (while supplies last).
+Coffee/tea served 9 a.m.–1 p.m. (while supplies last).
 Stop by to meet ASFC members and to get your questions answers about all things Foothill.
+We also like to surprise by giving out freebies!

 To see the full list of Welcome Week events and details, please visit the campus events calendar.